DSSG-EUROPE/training/README.md

 If the maintainers accept your changes and merge them into the main repository, then there is a little bit of clean-up for you to do.
 First, you should update your local clone by using:

 $ git pull upstream master
+$ git push upstream master

 This pulls the changes from the original repository’s (indicated by upstream) master branch (indicated by master in that command) to your local cloned repository.
 One of the commits in the commit history will be the commit that merged your feature branch, so after you git pull your local repository’s master branch will have your feature branch’s changes committed.
 This means you can delete the feature branch (because the changes are already in the master branch):

+# Resolve conflicts

+If you encounter a merge conflict when you pull.
+Remember to first commit your changes , pull and then solve the conflicts:
+You can use vim or any editor, or even git mergetool to fix the conflicts.
+Then add the fixed file and commit

+$ git add filename.c

+$ git commit -m "using theirs"

+If you just want to force a merge either from theirs our ours :

+$ git checkout --ours filename.c

+$ git checkout --theirs filename.c

+If you want to merge branches then commit all your changes to the branch.
+# Merge the branch

+$ git checkout master

+$ git merge new-feature

+Delete the branch
 git branch -d <branch name>

 $ git branch -d new-feature

 Then you can update the master branch in your forked repository:
 $ git push origin master